TorsteinTenstad/hypergolic/README.md

 # Hypergolic 🚀
-A collection of tools that improves developer protuctivity.
+A collection of tools that improves developer productivity.

 All tools are written in rust.
 Use cargo to build all tools with